pagopa/mil-diags/README.md

-# mil-diags
+# Multi-channel Integration Layer APIs
-SW Client Project - Multi-channel Integration Layer - Diagrams
+Architecture and sequence diagrams of the services that make up the Multi-channel Intagration Layer of SW Client project.